As a general rule, women in Turkey wear the same clothes, similar to European women but a little on the modest side.

 Simply put, the dress code is free Friday.

-In coastal or touristy areas, other than unique luxury places, there is no dress code.
-You can wear anything and you will be hardly noticed.
+In coastal or touristy areas, other than unique luxury places, there is no dress code for ladies.
+You can wear anything, and you will hardly be noticed.

 You can spend all your holiday with your swimsuit and your pareo.

-When it comes to clothing in nightlife, stylish dresses and shimmering outfits are common.
+When it comes to clothing in nightlife in Turkey, the dress code is stylish dresses and elegant outfits.
 Especially in Istanbul, Izmir, or coastal areas, nightlife can really be experienced at its peak.

 Inner Anatolia and Conservative Places

-Inner Anatolia has a more conservative style.
+Inner Anatolia has a more conservative dress code style.
 Cappadocia and other major tourist destinations are exceptions.